 B5G-Cell transfer project addresses key issues in millimeter-wave communication with the cooperation of NEC Laboratories Europe.
 The feasibility of communication in millimeter-wave bands has been the focus of extensive research in academia and industry.
 Initial studies show that Gigabit-per-second throughput is achievable in static point-to-point scenarios.
 To cope with the high propagation loss in millimeter-wave bands, millimeter-wave communication systems use highly directional beamforming techniques.
 Such a high level of directionality implicates three main procedures in millimeter-wave cellular networks, namely, beam alignment, scheduling, and mobility management.
-Firstly, beam alignment is required so that users and base stations can establish a connection.
-Once connected, the base station should schedule the users.
-The high directionality has the advantage of enabling spatial frequency reuse since the interference area is limited to the coverage area of the beam.
-However, this location-dependency significantly adds to the complexity of scheduling.
-Last but not least, maintaining the beam alignment for mobile users is very challenging and demands accurate mobility tracking/prediction.
 It is extremely challenging to design practical mechanisms that facilitate fast beam alignment, low-complexity scheduling, and effective mobility support.
-To make such a complex system functional, we often require a multi-mechanism design which can proactively transition to the most suitable mechanism with reference to the network conditions.
-MAKI not only developed several optimal mechanisms for the challenges above, but also has the required expertise for handling multi-mechanism systems with the ability of proactive transitions.
+To make such a complex system functional, we often require a multi-mechanism design that can proactively transition to the most suitable mechanism with reference to the network conditions.